Enclomiphene Therapy

 Enclomiphene is the trans-isomer of clomiphene citrate — a selective estrogen receptor modulator (SERM) that has been used in medicine for decades.
 While clomiphene citrate (Clomid) contains two isomers — enclomiphene and zuclomiphene — enclomiphene is the isomer responsible for the desired anti-estrogenic effects at the pituitary level, with a shorter half-life and fewer of the estrogenic side effects associated with zuclomiphene.

 Enclomiphene offers men a way to increase testosterone levels while maintaining fertility — something that traditional testosterone replacement therapy (TRT) cannot do.
-For younger men, men planning to have children, or men who simply prefer a more conservative approach to testosterone optimization, enclomiphene represents a significant advancement in hormonal health.
+For younger men experiencing signs of low testosterone, men planning to have children, or men who simply prefer a more conservative approach to testosterone optimization, enclomiphene represents a significant advancement in hormonal health.

 How Enclomiphene Works